ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 ## Live Reloading

-Now, we can update the `Example.vue` component in the `foo-bar/components` folder and the host application (nuxt) will load the latest changes automatically.
+Now, we can update the `Example.vue` component in the `foo-bar/components` folder and the host application (nuxt) will reaload the page showing the latest changes.

 Update `Example.vue`: